-After your perennials have bloomed, cut back yellowed leaves and divide stumps to propagate your plants or give them away.
+The blooming of your favorite perennials has lost its luster?
+Cut back yellowed leaves and divide stumps to renew their vigor, propagate them and give them away.

 - Propagating perennials, the right technique